 Interactional justice.
-The scale developed by measure informational justice.
+The scale developed by Mooreman (Moorman 1991) was used to measure informational justice.
 There were six items ($\alpha = 0.943$).

 Perceived performance management effectiveness.
-The measure was developed based on Aguinis (Aguinis 2009), the measure was developed which included 7 items ($\alpha = 0.962$).
+The measure was developed based on Aguinis (Aguinis 2009), the measure was developed which included 10 items ($\alpha = 0.962$).
 Sample items included: 'PM in my organization is thoroughness' and 'PM in my organization provides information that allows for identification of effective and ineffective performance'.